cnc-expert/twells-apps-script/README.md

   + `R1/2` or `1/2 BSPT`;
   + `G1/2` or `1/2 BSPF`;
   + `G3/4` or `3/4 BSPF`;
-- `options` - list of options.
+- `options` - List of options.
 Separated with any non-letter and non-numeric symbol, or without any separator.
+May be empty.

 ## C114TOD01
 Converts 114C order code to D01 code.
 Some options may be ignored.

 Format:

-`=C114TOD01(code114C)`
+`=C114TOD01(range)`

 Parameters:

-- `code114C` - order code of 114C thermowell.
+- `range` - A range containing order code strings of 114C thermowells.

 ## D01TOC114